m-reza-rahman/jboss-eap-on-app-service/README.md

 * In the portal home, go to 'All resources'.
 Find and click on the App Service instance named jakartaee-cafe-web-`<your suffix>`.
 Open the overview panel.
 * Click on Health Check -> Not Configured.
 Select 'Enable'.
 For the path enter '/rest/coffees'.
 Hit save.

+## Setup Scale Out
+* In the portal home, go to 'All resources'.
+Find and click on the App Service instance named jakartaee-cafe-web-`<your suffix>`.
+Open the scale out panel. * Select automatic.
+Hit save.

 ## Install the Azure CLI
 * In order to deploy the application, we will need to [install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
 * Open a console and execute the following to log onto Azure.